 The following six years focused on design and art direction under the pseudonym ‘Beside’, working on digital and print productions for an international list of clients.
 During this time, Timmer also provided creative direction and production design for festivals run by FITC in Toronto, New York City, Seoul, Hollywood, Chicago, and helped the annual festival find its feet in his homeland’s Amsterdam.

 Over the span of those early years, Timmer founded, operated, advised, consulted and contributed to a large range of startups and products.

-For four years afterwards, Timmer dived into photography and video under the name ‘Aside’, shooting fashion, music, fitness and lifestyle content for magazines and model portfolios.
+For four years afterwards, Timmer dived into photography and video production under the name ‘Aside’, shooting fashion, music, fitness and lifestyle content for magazines and model portfolios.
 He served as a photography manager for Banff World Media Festival where he led teams to capture every detail of the event, from red carpets to award shows, television executive luncheons and dinners to presentations.

 The passion for delivering quality content for large scale audiences never subsided.

-Over the years, he has crafted campaigns with an uninhibited frame of mind for the NBA, NFL, CFL, Citi, Unilever, Nivea, National Film Board of Canada, US State Department, St. John’s University, New York City Mayor’s Office, and also created public art / experiential installations for the Calgary Film Centre, City of Calgary and TD Canada Trust.
+Over the years, he has crafted campaigns for the National Basketball Association, National Football League, Canadian Football League, Citi, Unilever, Nivea, Yale University, National Film Board of Canada, US State Department, New York City Mayor’s Office, and also created public art / experiential installations for the Calgary Film Centre, City of Calgary and TD Canada Trust.

 Growing up next door to the theme park Efteling–exhibiting rides and tales of dragons, ghosts, knights, gnomes, fairies and fairy tales in a land of make believe–has sparked a lifelong interest and pursuit in the development of stories through creative form.